arthurbmd/quarkus-social/README.md

 # quarkus-social

+This Project is an API of a fictional social media create to the course Aprenda Quarkus e Desenvolva API's RESTful PoderosasAprenda Quarkus e Desenvolva API's RESTful Poderosas by Dougllas Sousa

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .